jbcodeforce/python-code/aws/dynamoDB/ReadMe.md

 ## A Flask App to manage Orders

 The code is under the folder `flask-order-ms`, and uses the boilerplate template.
-See the ReadMe to build it and build the docker image.
+See the ReadMe file to build it and build the docker image.

 To deploy the image to ECR do the following: